alex-lt-kong/the-nitty-gritty/cpp/08_value-ref-and-pointer/README.md

   * People holding this view usually point out the downsides of pointers which I don't really agree--it is pointers that set C/C++ apart from other languages, without understanding/embracing the flexibility/peculiarity of pointers, why not using Java/C# instead?
-  * However, there are a few cases where using references is mandatory, such as copy constructors.
+  * However, there are a few cases where using references is mandatory, such as copy constructors and operator overloading.

 ## Copy-on-write